Connect with us

 Looking in through the witch house window shutters, digitally altered painting by Jennifer Weigel

 For another terrifying adult themed fairy tale, read The Fur Coat as posted on Haunted MTL back in the day.
-Feel free to check out more of Jennifer Weigel’s work here on Haunted MTL or on her writing, fine art, and conceptual projects websites.
+And feel free to check out more of Jennifer Weigel’s work here on Haunted MTL or here on her website.

 Jennifer Weigel is a multi-disciplinary mixed media conceptual artist residing in Kansas USA.
 Weigel utilizes a wide range of media to convey her ideas, including assemblage, drawing, fibers, installation, jewelry, painting, performance, photography, sculpture, video and writing.
 You can find more of her work at: https://www.jenniferweigelart.com/ https://www.jenniferweigelprojects.com/ https://jenniferweigelwords.wordpress.com/